slavasun/momentum_stock/README.md

 # momentum_stock
-based on MOEX stock data
+Search of the Grail based on MOEX stock data